Mightyfrong/gallifreyan-translation-helper/README.md

 Numbers are a bit flawed as individual glyphs and currently don't support negative numbers.
 To keep things easier within the algorithm a zero is added to each number by default, so don't wonder about the top translation.
 Numbers only make sense with grouping enabled.

-currently diacritics are supported for german umlauts, accent acute, accent grave and scandinavian å, ø and æ.
+currently diacritics are supported for german umlauts, accent acute, accent grave, ñ and scandinavian å, ø and æ.

 ### Recurring Variables Within Global Scope
 * cLetter: false by default, true if detected. if true a warning is displayed and drawings are red.
 * qLetter: false by default, true if detected. if true a warning is displayed and drawings are red.
 * consonant: initial radius for consonants
 * vowel: initial radius for vowels
+* width: width of the canvas
+* height: height of the canvas
+* x: current x coordinate for drawing
+* y: current y coordinate for drawing
+* letterwidth: width of letters/groups
+* letterheight: height of letters/groups

 ### Construction Dictionaries
 Sherman's follows a quite easy pattern consisting of big and small circles, arcs, dots and lines all arranged in a clear fashion following plain rules.
 Like in the original guidance table consonants are grouped to their respective base (b,j,t,th), also vowels with base e (for e,i,u), a and o, punctuation and numbers.